baduc1602/autonomous_robot/README.md

 Thanks to turtlebot3 with a huge and helpful library for me to use and in this project I implement the "WAFFLE_PI" model to practice SLAM and NAVIGATION.

+You can see how it works in this [links](https://drive.google.com/file/d/1yCYEjcg8byPkdRy354mxskaTIsZJ0wm7/view?usp=sharing).

+## Walkthrough
 Here's a walkthrough of implemented robot features:

 <img src='demo.gif' title='Demo project final result'> <br>